 Integration of External Financing Services in Banking - The Design and Validation of a Digital Finance Platform

-Note.
-Illustration of a person reviewing the “Extend Mortgage” feature on a digital banking platform.
+Note: Illustration of a person reviewing the “Extend Mortgage” feature on a digital banking platform.
 Image generated with ChatGPT (2026).

 Topic

-This thesis examines how a bank’s digital financial platform should be designed to integrate external financing services and thereby enable new business models.
+This master thesis examines how a bank’s digital financial platform should be designed to integrate external financing services and thereby enable new business models.
 The focus is on a conceptual mock-up that illustrates a customer journey for the digital extension of a mortgage via online banking.
 It demonstrates conceptually how customers could extend their existing mortgage with their primary bank or request alternative external financing offers.
 This illustrates how a bank can evolve from a pure product provider into a digital financial platform.

 Relevance